 NOTE: Without Advanced warehousing it is possible to have the Receiving of the subcontract PO trigger the Report as Finished of the associated Production order.
 (The routing card posting would trigger back-flushing and Report as finished) Because of the license plate requirement for the receiving location, this functionality cannot be used anymore.

-- Idea 1: Use manually created Routing-Id’s.
-Create master Vendor routings with a meaningful id like “OUTSOURCE01.”
+Idea 1: Use manually created Routing-Id’s.
+Create master Vendor routings with a meaningful routing- id like “OUTSOURCE01.”

-The function of a Vendor routing is to provide input warehouse and location for the consumption of the material.
+The function of a Vendor routing is to provide the input warehouse and location for the consumption of the material.
 It is also needed when we want to use the Vendor note.
-(See blog on that topic at end of article.)
+(See the reference to a blog on that topic at end of article.)
 If you do not use “resource consumption” on the BOM lines because there is only one site that does production, then here is a reason to use that checkbox.
 The Prod Bom warehouse will switch to the vendor warehouse if I switch to the vendor routing.

-- Idea 2: Any manufactured item that is permanently or temporarily outsourced will get this intelligent routing id called ‘Outsource-“ or similar.
+Idea 2: Any manufactured item that is permanently or temporarily outsourced will get this intelligent routing id called ‘Outsource-“ or similar.
 For a new item that has no routing yet, we simply link it to the existing Outsource routing by choosing New/ Route version and inserting our Outsourced routing.

-- Idea 4A: Because the production schedulers are not interested in these outsourced production orders, they should filter out the planned production orders with Routing id = “OUTSOURCE-xx” and create a planned production order tile without them.
-To do this, we first add routing -id to the grid of the planned production orders so we can filter on it. (additional filtering on buyer group would be likely).
-Purchasing would do the opposite and create a tile for planned production orders that only contain orders with this type of Routing id.
-This tile would fit perfectly in workspace “Purchase order preparation.”
+Idea 4A: Because the production schedulers are not interested in these outsourced production orders, they should filter out the planned production orders with Routing id = “OUTSOURCE-xx” and create a planned production order tile without them.
+To do this, we first add the routing -id to the grid of the planned production orders so we can filter on it. (additional filtering on buyer group is typical).
+Purchasing would do the opposite and create a tile for planned production orders that only contain orders with this type of outsource Routing id.
+This tile would fit perfectly in the workspace “Purchase order preparation.”

 - The first three ideas can be used in any version of the system.